LukedeMunk/zyrax-home-main-controller/README.md

 # ZyraX Home | Main controller

-[ZyraX Home](https://zyraxhome.munkservices.com/) is an open-source platform engineered as a unified smart home system.
-It provides centralized control and real-time monitoring of home electronics, integrates sensor data, and manages programmable LED lighting.
-The platform supports extensible modules and automation rules, enabling fine-grained control over connected devices.
+[ZyraX Home](https://zyraxhome.munkservices.com/) is an open-source platform (in early-stage of development) engineered as a unified smart home system.
+It provides centralized control and real-time monitoring of energy consumption, integrates sensor data, and manages lighting.
+The platform supports extensible modules and automation rules, enabling fine-grained control over your whole home.

 ![banner_image](documentation/images/banner.png)